X-ICP: Localizability-Aware LiDAR Registration for Robust Localization in Extreme Environments: System Overview

 \section{System Overview}

 To reliably perform point cloud registration \textit{and} pose estimation in LiDAR degenerate environments, this work proposes \mbox{X-ICP}, a localizability-guided constrained point cloud registration method.
 An overview of the proposed framework is shown in Fig.~\ref{fig:highLevelOverview}.
 The proposed components for detecting and mitigating LiDAR degeneracy are denoted as \textbf{Loc.-Module} and \textbf{Opt.-Module}.
-For demonstration purposes, both components are embedded into the scan-to-map registration system, Pharos~\cite{pharosHiltiReport}, developed by ANYbotics, which is based on the \textit{libpointmatcher} point cloud registration backend~\cite{libpointmatcher}.
-Pharos runs at \SI{5}{\hertz} and uses the common \mbox{point-to-plane} ICP cost function.
-Note that the proposed contributions of this work are applicable to any point-to-plane iterative optimization-based registration process and are independent of the Pharos implementation.
+For demonstration purposes, both components are embedded into a scan-to-map ICP registration system~\cite{pharosHiltiReport} developed by ANYbotics, which is based on a modified version of \textit{libpointmatcher}, an open-sourced point cloud registration library~\cite{libpointmatcher}.
+The mapping pipeline based on this point cloud registration framework runs at \SI{5}{\hertz} and uses the common \mbox{point-to-plane} ICP cost function.
+Note that the proposed contributions of this work are applicable to any point-to-plane iterative optimization-based registration framework and are independent of the scan-to-map implementation.
+As discussed in Section~\ref{sec:problem_formulation_registration}, the robustness and accuracy of the scan-to-map registration depend on the quality of the initial guess.
+Hence, \mbox{X-ICP} performs better with a robust state estimator compared to a dead-reckoning system.